Friday, July 13, 2007

 A Carbon schoolteacher, for example, after having a sexual relationship with a female student.
 And an Alpine teacher, after accessing pornography on his school computer and storing numerous pornographic videotapes in the school's ceiling.

 The process for getting a license back appears tough, but 37 teachers — six ousted for sexual misconduct — apparently have cleared those hurdles in the past 15 years.
-The Carbon teacher's sexual relationship was with an adult education student
+The Carbon teacher's sexual relationship was with an adult education student, said Lear, director of school law and legislation for the State Office of Education

 The Alpine man's pornographic proclivities apparently weren't deemed to put students at risk.